SHAYAN-ABRAR/Central-Router-Status-Checker/README.md

-# TP-Link Router Info Fetcher
+# TP-Link Router Information Fetcher

-## 📌 Overview
+## Description
-This Python script collects and displays **router information, connected devices, and system stats** from multiple TP-Link models:
-- **TL-WR941HP**
-- **Archer C6**
-- **Archer C54**

-It parses DHCP clients, wireless clients, WAN/LAN details, traffic statistics, firmware info, and more.
-Output is also saved as JSON for further analysis or integration.

----
+A Python script that fetches router information such as connected devices, router status, and product info from various TP-Link routers, including models like TL-WR941HP, Archer C6, Archer C54, TL-WR720N, TL-WR802N, and TL-WR3002X.
+The script supports multiple formats, including HTML, JSON, and DHCP data.

-## 🚀 Why is this Important?
+## Why is This Important?
-- **Network Security:** Quickly identify all connected devices to detect intruders.
-- **Troubleshooting:** Check WAN/LAN status, DNS, and connection types in one shot.
-- **Monitoring:** Log router stats (traffic, system info, wireless SSID) for auditing or debugging.
-- **Automation:** No need to manually log in to router dashboards—data is fetched programmatically.

----
+This tool is essential for network administrators, home users, and developers who want to monitor, manage, or troubleshoot their TP-Link routers.
+It automates the process of fetching critical network data such as connected devices, IP addresses, wireless settings, and router status, helping users maintain their network effectively.
+It also provides insights into router performance and device behavior, which can be useful for network optimization and security auditing.

-## 🎯 Who Can Use This?
+## Who Can Use This?
-- **Home users** who want to monitor their Wi-Fi and check for unauthorized devices.
-- **IT admins / Network engineers** managing small offices or labs.
-- **Researchers & developers** interested in parsing router data for analytics or security testing.

----
+- **Network Administrators**: To monitor connected devices and network settings for efficient management of the network.
+- **Home Users**: For easy access to information about connected devices, IP addresses, and router status.
+- **Developers and Enthusiasts**: For automating router data fetching, integration into larger systems, or testing router functionality.
+- **Security Auditors**: To check connected devices and review the security status of the network.

-## ⚡ Features
+## Features

-- Supports **three router models** with tailored functions.
-- Retrieves and prints **device lists, LAN/WAN/Wi-Fi info, system details, traffic stats**.
-- Saves outputs in **structured JSON**.
-- Works with both **HTTP APIs** and **Selenium scraping** (for modern router UIs).
-- CLI-based: simple to run, no GUI needed.
+- **Fetch Connected Devices**: Get details of all connected devices including MAC address, IP address, and lease time.
+- **Router Status Information**: Collect status data for LAN, WAN, wireless networks, and system stats.
+- **Support for Multiple Router Models**: Works with several TP-Link router models such as TL-WR941HP, Archer C6, Archer C54, TL-WR720N, TL-WR802N, and TL-WR3002X.
+- **Headless Browsing Support**: Uses `Selenium` for scraping dynamic pages where necessary.
+- **Output as JSON**: Save fetched data in JSON format for easy analysis and reporting.
+- **Works with Emulator URLs**: The script supports both local router URLs and publicly available emulator links for different TP-Link router models.
+- **Wi-Fi and Traffic Stats**: Provides detailed stats about your wireless networks (SSID, radio status, channel) and traffic data (bytes received/sent).

+## Requirements

+- Python 3.x
+- Libraries: `requests`, `beautifulsoup4`, `selenium`
+- Install dependencies: `pip install requests beautifulsoup4 selenium`